Nergy101/astrodon/routes/about_me.md

 ---
-title: Welcome to My Blog
+title: About me
 date: 2025-07-15
 author: Christian / Nergy101
 tags: [🚀]
 ---

-# About Me
+# About me

-Welcome to my digital space!
 I'm a passionate developer who loves exploring and working with a wide variety of technologies.
 Here's a comprehensive overview of the tech stack I work with, organized by how I use them.

 ## Professional Technologies